Michael made music for the documentary « Anaïs s’en va en guerre » and it can be seen online in it's entirety.

 He also produced Kevin Lartig's album Jena, featuring members of the toy orchestra.
 It is available here.

-You can go and see my Facebook page if you want more news, and like it if you like my music!
+You can go and see Michael's Facebook page if you want more news, and like it if you like his music!

 New album Submarine Dreams recorded with The Hiddentracks available now in download, CD, or beautiful vinyl.